b2pweb/bdf-prime-analyzer/README.md

 Available options to set on the service provider registration :

 - **ignoredPath** : List of path to ignore on the query analysis.
-For exemple the tests directory.
+For example the tests directory.
 - **ignoredAnalysis** : List of analysis to ignore.
 See AnalysisTypes.
 AnalysisTypes::optimisations() can be used to only report dangerous queries.
 - **dumpFormats** :  List of DumpFormatInterface instances.
     * ConsoleDumpFormat : for dump in console after the end of tests